for American Protégé e-mails

 Three qualified judges evaluate audition materials.
 All judges are independent, their students are not allowed to apply this season.

 To apply for the Competition participants must submit:

 1. Completed online Application Form.

-2. YouTube (or other video sharing sites) link to the video recordings or a DVD of the performance (no need to mail a DVD if a YouTube link is provided in the Application Form).
+2. YouTube (or other video sharing sites) link to the video recordings of the performance.

 3. Biography of the applicant in MS Word format (not to exceed 150 words).
 Include past participation in competitions, festivals and other public events.
 Portrait photo in electronic format, to be used for the Competition brochure printing.
 Examples could be found in the Recital Booklet Sample – click here.

-4. Biography and photo should be e-mailed to email@example.com.
+4. Biography and photo should be uploaded with an application form or e-mailed to email@example.com.